Sui-Romanian-Hackathon/Caishen/AI_Copilot_Wallet_Product_Specification_with_zklogin_microservices.md

 ## 1. Executive Summary

-AI Copilot Wallet is a natural language wallet assistant delivered as a Telegram bot that enables users to interact with the Sui blockchain through conversational commands and voice input.
+Caishen is a natural language wallet assistant delivered as a Telegram bot that enables users to interact with the Sui blockchain through conversational commands and voice input.
 The system operates on a "remote control" architecture where the Telegram bot serves as an intelligent command interpreter while all cryptographic signing operations occur in an external wallet application (Slush or any Sui-compatible wallet).

 This architecture deliberately positions the Telegram bot as a non-custodial interface layer.
 The bot never handles private keys, seed phrases, or signing operations directly.
 Instead, it functions as an AI-powered transaction builder that generates deep links, QR codes, and transaction previews which users then confirm and sign in their sovereign wallet application.